A Progressive Faith Community

 Statement of Equity and Justice

 As a progressive community of faith, United Christian Church recognizes our position of power and privilege in the lineage of the Church which has contributed to:

-Christian supremacy - oppressing people of other secular and faith traditions such as Jews, Muslims.
+Christian supremacy - oppressing people of other secular and faith traditions such as Jews, Muslims, and atheists.

 White supremacy - oppressing Black, Indigenous, People of Color.

 Classism and elitism - oppressing the poor and those without access to education.

 And the harm done to creation in seeking dominion over it.

 We repent and seek to repair the harm done throughout this history, ancient, modern, and current, and instead enter relationships that will flourish with hope and healing and bring about a world that is equitable and just for all and in which everyone is able to experience a life of abundance and love.

 We affirm the dignity, worth, importance, and personal gifts of all people—inclusive of gender, sexual orientation, age, race, ethnic background, marital status, economic circumstance, and/or difference of ability.
 As we continue to learn and grow in understanding, we pledge to provide a safe, supportive community in which all persons—as they share in worship, fellowship, and leadership—may find the guidance and love of God in their lives.